Incense in India: Ingredients

-Many Indian incense makers follow Ayurvedic principles, in which the ingredients that go into incense-making are categorized into five classes: ether (fruits), for example star anise; water (stems and branches), for example sandalwood, aloeswood, cedar wood, cassia, frankincense, myrrh, and borneol; earth (roots), for example turmeric, vetiver, ginger, costus root, valerian, Indian spikenard; fire (flowers), for example clove; and air (leaves), for example patchouli.

-Halmaddi is a fragrant binding ingredient which is used in traditional masala incense.
+Many Indian incense makers follow Ayurvedic principles, in which the ingredients that go into incense-making are categorized into five classes.
+Ether (fruits), for example citrus medica, piper cubeba.
+Water (stems and branches), such as sandalwood, aloeswood, cedar wood, cassia, frankincense, myrrh, and borneol.
+Earth (roots) turmeric, vetiver, ginger, costus root, valerian, Indian spikenard.
+Fire (flowers), notably clove.
+And air (leaves), for example patchouli.
+Various resins, such as amber, myrrh, frankincense, and resin of the halmaddi tree are also used in masala incense, usually as a fragrant binding ingredient, and these add their distinctive fragrance to the finished incense.
+Some resins, such as gum arabic, may be used where it is desirable for the binding agent to have no fragrance of its own.
+Halmaddi has a particular interest to some consumers, possibly through its association with the popular Satya Nag Champa.
 It is an earth coloured liquid resin drawn from the Ailanthus triphysa tree; as with other resins, it is a viscous semi-liquid when fresh, it hardens to a brittle solid as it evaporates and ages.
 Some incense makers mix it with honey in order to keep it pliable.
-Due to crude extraction methods which resulted in trees dying, by the 1990s the Forest Department in India had banned resin extraction; this forced up the price of halmaddi, so its usage in incense making declined.
-In 2011, extraction was allowed under leasing agreements, which increased in 2013, though production is still sufficiently limited for the resin to sometimes be stolen via improper extraction to be sold on the black market.
-Other tree resins or gums are also used as a binding agent, such as amber, myrrh, and frankincense, and these will add their distinctive fragrance to the finished incense; some resins, such as gum arabic, may be used where it is desirable for the binding agent to have no fragrance of its own.
+Due to crude extraction methods which resulted in trees dying, by the 1990s the Forest Department in India had banned resin extraction; This forced up the price of halmaddi, so its usage in incense making declined.
+In 2011, extraction was allowed under leasing agreements, which increased in 2013, though production is still limited for the resin to sometimes be stolen via improper extraction to be sold on the black market.